Business Restructure & Redundancy

 Consultation requirements

 The third requirement for a general redundancy is that the business has complied with its consultation requirements under a modern award or an enterprise bargaining agreement.
+Businesses often get this part wrong.
+Modern awards and enterprise agreements usually set out very specific requirements in respect to consultation.

 It normally requires the business to:

-• put forward all relevant facts to the employee
+- Put forward all relevant facts to the employee

-• give an employee an opportunity to have their say regarding the redundancy</p>
+- Give an employee an opportunity to have their say regarding the redundancy

-• consider the employee's input
+- Consider the employee’s input

-• put various matters in writing to the employee
+- Put various matters in writing to the employee

+All this has to occur before the final decision for redundancy is made.
 If a business does not properly comply with their consultation requirements, then they breach the Fair Work Act, the award or the enterprise agreement - this can result in civil penalties against the business and any individuals who were involved in the breach.

 Unable to afford the redundancy pay